 Ensure that the tubing is properly attached to the nozzles on the Medela Pump in Style Faceplate.
 If the tubing is loose your breast pump might not be getting the proper amount of suction in order to work properly.
 Try adjusting the tubing to ensure that it is properly attached to the faceplate.
 Sometimes the tubing will come lose a little bit without you even realizing it.
 This solved over 75% of suction issues that I had with my Medela Pump in Style breast pump.
 I used my breast pump several times during the day while at work.

-Carefully inspect the tubing and make sure that there isn’t any visible cracks or holes.
+Carefully inspect the tubing for your medela breast pump and make sure that there isn’t any visible cracks or holes.
 If your tubing has visible cracks, you will need to order replacement tubing.
 I always kept an extra set of tubing in my breast pump bag, in care I had any problems with my tubing.
 The tubing can’t be purchased at local retail stores including popular baby stores.
 The only place that you can find replacement tubing by contacting Medela directly or by ordering it from my website below.
 (I do make a small commission if your order products listed on this page).
 If you don’t have replacement tubing for your breast pump on hand you will be unable to use your breast pump for a few days until you you can get your replacement tubing.

 Inspect the Membranes